-The National Child Strategy will be completed by the end of 2020.
+Finland’s first National Child Strategy was published in 2021.
 It is based on fundamental and human rights treaties, and its vision is a genuinely child- and family-friendly Finland that respects the rights of the child.

 Blog: The Child Strategy follow-up report provides information for the new government